wendyverdonk93/docs/content/api/orders/post_order_template.md

   }
 }
 ```
+{{% /code %}}

+{{% description %}}
+## Dynamic Template

-Within a transaction request a template of the MultiSafepay Payment page can be defined.
-This can be done by providing a template_id of a predefined template within your MultiSafepay Control, or by providing a template object structure within the transaction request.
-When both are provided within the request, the template object is primary.
+You can define the template of the MultiSafepay payment page within a transaction request.
+This can be done by providing a template_id of a predefined template within your MultiSafepay Control or by providing a template object structure within the transaction request.
+When both are provided, the template object is primary.

-The template object structure needs to include the JSON css parameters.
-When sending partial css settings within the template structure, only the sent parameter will override the default MultiSafepay template.
+The template object structure needs to include the JSON CSS parameters.
+When sending partial CSS settings within the template structure, only the sent parameter will override the default MultiSafepay template.

-When sending images within the template structure for the "logo" and "header" you can use external references but they must be using https, otherwise they will be ignored.
+When sending images within the template structure for the "logo" and "header", you can use external references but they must be using HTTPS, otherwise they will be ignored.

 | Parameter                      | Type     | Description                                                                              |